Sex, Drugs, and Rock n’ Roll

 Can I get married to my same-sex partner?

 You can get legally married in at least seven states, but Alaska will not recognize your marriage for most purposes.
 However, the law is changing very quickly.
+[The federal government now recognizes same sex marriages for federal taxes, military benefits, and other federal programs, but how this applies in states such as Alaska that do not recognize same sex marriage is still unclear.]
 More and more states and other jurisdictions are recognizing same-sex marriages, and it may be very good legal protection for you in some situations.
 However, a same-sex marriage is a serious legal commitment, just like “traditional” marriage, so you should not do it just to make a political statement or to make a point.
 If you have doubts about your legal marriage rights, you should consult a lawyer.

 Can I get any benefits of marriage in Alaska?